IBM/istio101/gitbook/overview/observe-telemetry.md

 3. Obtain the guestbook endpoint to access the guestbook.

-    a.
-For a paid cluster, you can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
+    For a standard cluster, you can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
 Get the EXTERNAL-IP of the guestbook service via output below:

     ```shell
     kubectl get service guestbook -n default